Rausch Music Studio

 individualized plan for each student’s course of study, repertoire planning, and development of teaching materials.
 Full

-tuition is due at first Fall lesson.
-See payment choices below.
+tuition I(all post-dated checks) due at first Fall lesson.

 There are 4 options for your convenience all due at first Fall lesson.